david-j-cox/GlimpseK12/README.md

  Maximizing student outcomes through predictive analytics.

 # Introduction
-Description of aim and purpose of project.
+State the purpose of the project.

 # Navigation section.
 Bulleted list with links to other sections of the README doc.